 In cases where there has been a breach of the CPUT regulations, depending upon the severity of the breach, the claim can range from 25% to up to 100% of the purchase price of your vehicle.
 The price of a new Porsche Macan in the UK is from £46,000.00, which means owners claiming damages as a result of the Porsche emissions scandal could be entitled to tens of thousands of pounds in compensation.

-Start Your Porsche Emissions Recall Compensation Claim Today
+Start Your Porsche Diesel Emissions Recall Compensation Claim Today

 If you are an owner affected by the Porsche emissions recall, you can start your claim for compensation by completing the form below.
 It usually takes minutes to submit the form and you can leave the rest to us.

 We understand that the current scope of the software recall is limited to 3.0-litre V6 diesel engine models in the Euro 6 emissions class.
-However, as recall notifications have been issued for Cayenne models with the 4.2-litre V8 diesel engines for Euro 5 and Euro 6 emissions class, and for Panamera vehicles with 4.0-litre V8 diesel engines in the Euro 6 class, other owners may also be entitled to claim compensation, and we are currently investigating this possibility.
+However, as recall notifications have been issued for Cayenne models with the 4.2-litre V8 diesel engines in the Euro 5 and Euro 6 emissions classes, and for Panamera vehicles with 4.0-litre V8 diesel engines in the Euro 6 class, other owners may also be entitled to claim compensation.
+We are currently investigating this possibility.

 Do I Have To Have The Re-Programming Of The DME Control Unit?